Helping you to meet your charitable objectives

 We provide many opportunities for trusts and foundations to meet their charitable objectives by supporting our work to help preschool deaf children learn to listen and talk.

-We have a wide range of both revenue and capital projects that offer opportunities for trusts and foundations to change the lives of young children with hearing loss through one-off, multi-year or ongoing grant funding.
+We have a wide range of both revenue and capital projects that offer opportunities for trusts and foundations to change the lives of young deaf children through one-off, multi-year or ongoing grant funding.

 We have worked in partnership with trusts and foundations of all sizes over more than three decades, with grants for specific projects or purposes, as well as support for our core work over a period of time.